What to Expect at Your First Appointment with a Diabetes Care and Education Specialist

 Diabetes management and diabetes education are based on AADE7’s Self-Care Behaviors® these behaviors are the basis of much of the work you’ll do with your diabetes educator.

 Healthy Eating: A personalized plan is one that meets your dietary goals and your favorite foods and treats is an effective plan.
-Expect your Diabetes Educator to help you plan a diet to manage your glucose and enjoy your meal times at the same time.
+Expect your diabetes educator to help you plan a diet to manage your blood glucose and enjoy your meal times at the same time.
 This isn’t the time to get shy, either.
-Tell your educator what foods you love, which ones you’d like to try, and which ones you can scale back.
+Tell your educator what foods you love, which ones you’d like to try and which ones you can scale back.
 This is your diet plan.

 Being active: We’ve emphasized that exercise is also an important piece in keeping blood sugar under control.
 Choosing an activity you love is key here, and if you’re unsure about which types of exercises you may enjoy, your DCES will recommend some.
 They’ll also help you identify the best times for workouts and will explain the expected effects of exercise on blood sugar and any other precautions to take.